Mallard Pass Solar Farm

 Mallard Pass Solar Farm is one of the UK’s most ambitious green infrastructure projects, combining large-scale solar energy generation with a strong commitment to sustainable land use and community benefit.

-Located near Essendine, partly situated in South Kesteven, Lincolnshire, and party in Rutland, the site is expected to generate in the region of 350 megawatts (MW) of renewable energy, enough to power 92,000 households.
+Located near Essendine, partly situated in South Kesteven, Lincolnshire, and partly in Rutland, the site is expected to generate at least 240 megawatts (MW) of renewable energy, enough to power tens of thousands of households.

 Due to the capacity of the solar farm exceeding 50 megawatts (MW), Mallard Pass Solar Farm is classified as a Nationally Significant Infrastructure Project (NSIP) and requires a Development Consent Order (DCO) under the Planning Act 2008.
 Our DCO application documents are available to view below.